On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Methodology

+Following the standard nomenclature of mode-to-mode transfers, it is straightforward to recognize the transfers in Eqs.~\eqref{S2S_bb} and \eqref{S2S_bj} to be associated with the channels $\pazocal{BB}$ and $\pazocal{JB}$, respectively.
+In HMHD, however, no term of energy transfer is obtained by taking the scalar product of the HMHD equations with $\bj$ and hence the back transfer for the channel $\pazocal{JB}$ does not appear.
 In the shell picture, the transfer is said to be local if the shell number $n$ mostly receives energy from the neighboring shells whereas for the nonlocal transfers a non-negligible contribution also comes from the distant shells.